When can I find out what scholarships are available through the Community Foundation of Southern Indiana?

 Most of the scholarships are for students attending accredited colleges anywhere in the USA, unless otherwise noted in the scholarship description.
 Some scholarships are designated for student attending an Indiana college.
 Please see the scholarship’s description.

 When will I be notified of my award status?

 If you are selected to receive a Lilly Scholarship award, you will receive a notification letter in early December after the selection committee meets and scores are finalized.
-If you are selected to receive any other award, you will receive a notification letter in late April or early May.
+If you are selected to receive any other award, you will receive a notification letter typically in May or June.